Uncharted 4: A Thief's End: Technical and gameplay development

+Uncharted 4 saw upgrades in animation quality and fidelity.
+It was Naughty Dog's first game to capture facial performances with head mounted cameras and facial markings.
+Character faces in Uncharted 4 are capable of over 850 possible expressions compared to 120 in Uncharted 3.
+In previous games, Nathan Drake's body skeleton consisted of 250 bones; in Uncharted 4, his face alone consists of 800 bones.
+The team found the fidelity of the technology allowed close-up shots of the characters' faces to show emotion during cutscenes, demonstrating subtleties such as wrinkles and skin pores.
+The move to running cutscenes in real-time rather than using pre-rendered video files enables seamless transitions between gameplay and cinematics.

 The team tried to "add dimension and complexity" to the climbing and traversal systems by including more problem-solving elements which did not interrupt the pacing of the narrative.
-The game world was also significantly increased from earlier entries in the series; technical art director Teagan Morrison estimated that the game features "maybe ten times the size ... of explorable space".
+The game world was also significantly increased from earlier entries in the series; technical art director Teagan Morrison estimated the game features "maybe ten times the size ... of explorable space".
 A larger area allowed the team to create several paths for players to follow in order to complete objectives, though they faced difficulty in ensuring players remained focused on the overall goal of the area.
-Druckmann describes the game as "wide-linear", noting that "it's not open-world, because we wanted to tell a very specific story, with very specific tension".
-He feels that open world games often lack tension because players possess the freedom to lose focus on the main objective; Druckmann prefers to "control the pacing".
-The team's interest in featuring Crash Bandicoot (1996) in the game was initially met with legal disapproval; the team began working on a "different old-school game" in its place, until negotiations were made to include Crash Bandicoot.
+Druckmann described the game as "wide-linear", noting "it's not open-world, because we wanted to tell a very specific story, with very specific tension".
+He felt open world games often lack tension because players possess the freedom to lose focus on the main objective; Druckmann prefers to "control the pacing".
+The team's interest in featuring Crash Bandicoot (1996) in the game was initially met with legal disapproval; they began working on a "different old-school game" in its place, until negotiations were made to include Crash Bandicoot.